YuriSizov/godot-docs/classes/class_editorsettings.rst

 :ref:`PackedStringArray<class_PackedStringArray>` **get_changed_settings** **(** **)** |const|

 Gets an array of the settings which have been changed since the last save.
-Note that internally ``changed_settings`` is cleared after a successful save, so generally the most appropriate place to use this method is when processing :ref:`NOTIFICATION_EDITOR_SETTINGS_CHANGED<class_EditorSettings_constant_NOTIFICATION_EDITOR_SETTINGS_CHANGED>`
+Note that internally ``changed_settings`` is cleared after a successful save, so generally the most appropriate place to use this method is when processing :ref:`NOTIFICATION_EDITOR_SETTINGS_CHANGED<class_EditorSettings_constant_NOTIFICATION_EDITOR_SETTINGS_CHANGED>`.

 .. rst-class:: classref-item-separator